nanocurrency/nano-docs/docs/integration-guides/key-management.md

 #### First Receive Transaction

-The first transaction of every account is crafted in a slightly different way.
+The first transaction of an account is crafted in a slightly different way.
 To open an account, you must have sent some funds to it with a [Send Transaction](#send-transaction) from another account.
 The funds will be **pending** on the receiving account.
 If you already know the hash of the pending transaction, you can skip Step 1.

 !!! example "Step 1: Obtain the pending transaction block hash"